 Step 2: Choose a Registered Agent

-To have a Corporation in Georgia, a Georgia Registered Agent must be identified to act as a central point of contact to receive legal documents, tax notices, summons, subpoenas, etc., on behalf of the Corporation.
-This can either be a resident of Georgia or a commercial registered agent service.
+To have a Corporation in Georgia, a Georgia Registered Agent must be identified to act as a central point of contact for receiving legal documents, tax notices, summons, subpoenas, etc., on behalf of the Corporation.
+This agent can either be a resident of Georgia or a commercial registered agent service.

 You can act as the Corporation’s Registered Agent in Georgia, and you are not required to pay for a registered agent.
 The requirements to be a Registered Agent are generally available during normal business hours and have a physical street address in the state.
 A PO Box is not allowed.